Sidalcea ranunculacea

 Sidalcea ranunculacea is a species of flowering plant in the mallow family known by the common name marsh checkerbloom and marsh checker mallow.

-Description
+Distribution

 The plant is endemic to California, known only within Tulare County and Kern County.
 It grows in the Southern Sierra Nevada and Greenhorn Mountains at 1820–3050 m in elevation.
 Many populations are within the Sequoia National Forest, Sequoia National Park, or Kings Canyon National Park.

 It grows in moist areas, such as wet meadows and on stream banks, in yellow pine forest, red fir forest, lodgepole forest habitats.

 Description

 Sidalcea ranunculacea is a rhizomatous perennial herb reaching up to 0.5 m tall.
 It is coated in hairs, the lower ones becoming bristly.
 The fleshy lobed leaf blades also have hairs and bristles.

 The inflorescence is a dense, spikelike cluster or series of clusters of flowers.
 Each flower has five pink to purple petals up to 1.5 centimeters long.
 The blooming period is June to August.